basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ```

 Using `all` indicates that the authentication source can be added to
 all users.
-A source can be added to a specific user or to a list of
+A source can be added to a specific user/group or to a list of
-names separated by commas, e.g. `add-source jane,bill,terry,chris`.
+users/groups separated by commas, e.g. `add-source jane,bill,ops_team,admins`.

 Let's say that we want to give all users trusted access to securables (without a password) when requests come from `localhost`: